OSGeo/gdal/doc/source/programs/gdal_vector_grid.rst

 the number of worker threads, or ``ALL_CPUS`` to use all the cores/CPUs of the computer.

+Since GDAL 3.12, this algorithm can be part of a :ref:`gdal_pipeline`.

 Options common to all algorithms
 --------------------------------